DrMikeyS/FacebookBotPHP/README.md

 # FacebookBotPHP

-A few simple PHP classes to help you quickly build an app for [Facebooks Messenger API](https://developers.facebook.com/docs/messenger-platform/quickstart).
+A few simple PHP classes to help you quickly build an app for [Facebooks Messenger Bot API](https://developers.facebook.com/docs/messenger-platform/quickstart).

 The classes also offer a simple wrapper for sending requests to [Wit.AI](https://wit.ai/) to help deal with natural language requests.